Shubhamai/water-segmentation/README.md

 ## Model

-I used Uent model which is quite good in image segmentation task, i used resnet34 deep for as a transfer learning in Unet, also the model is completely made using **fastaiv2**
+I used Unet model which is quite good in image segmentation task, i used resnet34 deep for as a transfer learning in Unet, also the model is completely made using **fastaiv2**

 # Built With [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)